RSSaltea/amascut-helper/README.md

 ## Notes

-- This is **Hardmode only** – some mechanics and timings differ in Normal mode.
+- This is **Hardmode only** – some mechanics differ from Normal Mode.
 - For **any issues, questions, or suggestions**, please DM **`.saltea`** on Discord.

 ---